compphylo/compphylo.github.io/Oslo2019/PM_files/Dermatonotus_example.md

     system("tar -zxvf fastas.tar.gz")
   ```

-* Run the code bellow to see how many files are present in the folder
+* Run the code below to see how many files are present in the folder

   ```
     length(list.files("./fastas"))